 Age restrictions for our programs are guidelines only.
 If your child is interested in a program that is aimed at a slightly older or slightly younger age group, please give us a call to discuss if this class would be a good fit for your child.
 He or she may be welcome to join us.

 We offer lunch hour supervision on days when morning and afternoon camps fall within the same age category.
 Please let us know if you’d like to take advantage of this service, and send your child with a packed lunch.
 We have a fridge and microwave for your convenience.

 You can register in four ways.

-Please make sure you read our registration policies and procedures, available on our website.
+Please make sure you read our registration policies and procedures.

 We realize that plans are evolving in accordance with the covid-19 pandemic.
 Each participant is required to submit a 10% deposit in order to hold their spot in any summer camp -- this deposit is refundable if cancelled 7 days or more before the start of class.

 Remaining balances are due before the end of the business day on the first day of camp.

 If a camp is full and moves onto waitlist, all registrants will be asked to submit payment in full to confirm their spaces.

 To view our full summer 2021 brochure click here.